WWWalker's Government Legislation Changes

 In March 2012, I met Yasmin King, the new NSW Small Business Commissioner, at Orange at DPI offices - very level-headed government official.

-In May 2013, NSW Government has legislated Small Business Commissioner Bill 2013.
+In May 2013, NSW Government has legislated Small Business Commissioner Bill 2013 No 22.
 This forces government and big busineses not to crush small businesses.

 See letter from Small Business Commissioner, Yasmin King, dated 2 May 2013.